-STRAND Specific Lesson Learning Outcome NUMBERS By the end of the lesson, the learner should be able to subtract a 1-digit number from a 2-digit number without regrouping vertically.
-SUB STRAND SUBTRACTION Key Inquiry Question: How do you subtract a 1-digit number from a 2-digit number?
-Suggested Learning Resources: Universal cuff, multipurpose stamps number, communication board,page turners, pen/pencil grips, adapted LDDs/ ICT device, adapted writing materials, head/ mouth pointers, counters, place value apparatus
+STRAND Specific Lesson Learning Outcome NUMBERS By the end of the lesson, the learner should be able to subtract a 1-digit number from a 2-digit number without regrouping vertically SUB -STRAND Key Inquiry Question: How do you subtract a 1-digit number from a 2-digit number?
+SUBTRACTION Suggested Learning Resources: counters, place value apparatus

-Learners to subtract single digit numbers.
+Learners to subtract single digit numbers

-Teacher Activities Write : 58 - 5 Demonstrate: Show learners how to work out 58 - 5 by first subtracting 5 ones from 8 ones to get 3 ones, then write 3 in the ones place.
+Teacher Activities Write: 58 - 5 Demonstrate: Show learners how to work out 58 - 5 by first subtracting 5 ones from 8 ones to get 3 ones, then write 3 in the ones place.
 Explain to the learners to bring down 5 in the tens place.
-58 - 5 - 53
+58 -5 53

-Teacher and Learner Write: 66 Activities Guide: Learners in purposive pairs or groups to work out 66 - 3 Learner Activities Learners to do activities in pupil's book page 30.
-Conclusion Learners to subtract a 1-digit number from a 2-digit number without regrouping vertically.
+Learner and Teacher's activities Write: 66 -3 -- Guide: Learners in pairs or groups to work out 66 - 3 -- -- Learner Activities Learners to do activities in pupil's book page 30 Conclusion Learners to subtract a 1-digit number from a 2-digit number without regrouping vertically.